How do I enrol in a course?

-Starting in the Fall 2022 term, some online courses will include on-campus mid-term and/or final exams.
+Some online courses include on-campus mid-term and/or final exams.
 This information will be noted on your course page.
-Check our Fall 2022 Online/Virtual Courses with On-Campus Exams (PDF) list for more details about exam schedules.
+Check our Winter 2024 Online/Virtual Courses with On-Campus Exams (PDF) list for more details about exam schedules.

 - If you live within 100 kilometres of Toronto Metropolitan University, you must write your exam on campus.
 Your instructor will confirm your exam date and time at the start of the term.

 - If you live more than 100 kilometres from TMU, you may arrange to write your exam off campus using an approved external invigilation service.

 To arrange an off-campus invigilation, visit our Off-Campus Exam Request System.
 Detailed instructions are found within this link.
 Submissions will only be accepted once your course has begun, but you can use the system to find an invigilator, using the invigilator listings, if you don’t already have one in mind.

 For more details about the invigilation process, visit Exams for Online Courses and review our Invigilation FAQ.

 To officially drop a course, follow the guidelines outlined on the MyServiceHub Support Student Tutorials page.

 Students who do not officially withdraw from a course will be assigned a failing grade and be liable for all associated fees for the course(s).